Royal B. Allison: Military career

 He entered the U.S. Army Air Corps in July 1941 and received his pilot wings and commission as a second lieutenant at the Air Corps Advanced Flying School at Stockton Field in California, in February 1942.

 After graduation from pilot training, he was assigned as a flying instructor at the Air Corps Advanced Flying School in Turner Field in Albany, Georgia.
 In December 1942 he was assigned to Columbia Army Air Base in South Carolina, for tactical and combat training in the North American B-25 Mitchell bomber aircraft.

 World War II

 In April 1943, he was assigned to the 310th Bombardment Group of the Twelfth Air Force in North Africa.
-Allison received the Silver Star for action he participated in on March 10, 1945.
-His citation reads in part:
+Allison received the Silver Star for action he participated on March 10, 1945, where he led a thirty-plane formation in a successful attack upon a railroad bridge at Ora, Italy which led to blocking a vital link in enemy communication lines, despite accurate enemy anti-aircraft fire.

 During the war, he flew over flew 90 combat missions in the B-25 and participated in the Mediterranean Theater of Operations campaigns in Sicily, Sardinia, Italy, Corsica and Southern France.
 He also received the Distinguished Flying Cross, Soldier's Medal and Air Medal with 13 oak leaf clusters.
 He remained with the 310th BG until the end of World War II.